tulians/traffic/README.md

 -   [Exploratory analysis](#exploratory-analysis)
 -   [Predicting tomorrow's traffic volume on each toll booth](#predicting-tomorrows-traffic-volume-on-each-toll-booth)

+### Objective

 This project consists on analyzing the evolution of traffic on AUSA toll booths in Buenos Aires highways.
 The data being used in this project can be found on the [Buenos Aires Data](https://data.buenosaires.gob.ar/dataset/flujo-vehicular-por-unidades-de-peaje-ausa) site.

-### Objective

-The main aim of this project is being able to predict the amount of vehicles going in and out of the city for a given date in the future.
+In particular, it aims to predict the amount of vehicles going in and out of the city for a given date in the future.
 So, if given a day *d*<sub>*i*</sub>, the model will be able to predict the traffic volume on day *d*<sub>*i* + 1</sub>.

 ### Structure of the data to use